-There is a key difference between Root Certificates vs Intermediate Certificates is that a Root certificate is a self-signed whereas intermediate certificate is a cross-signed certificate
+The key difference between root certificates and intermediate certificates is that a root certificate is self-signed, whereas an intermediate certificate is a cross-signed certificate

 Cyber-attacks are getting more commonplace than ever.
 In 2022, there have been several attacks, including the one on microchip giant Nvidia.
 Attackers gained access to crucial details, employee credentials, and source code for different apps.
 In addition, it was a ransomware attack where attackers threatened to release more than 1TB of data.

 So, how to avoid such attacks on your organization?

 Secure Sockets Layers or SSL certificates secure communication and data exchange between two systems.
 You can use an SSL certificate to keep the data anonymous.
 Root certificates are the core of any Public Key Infrastructure (PKI) system, which secures your data.